 We measure our success across several metrics.

 - Completed Research Requests.
 We track the number of research requests we complete during a fiscal year.
-In FY2012, we completed 5,940 research requests.
+To date, we have completed over 88,000 research requests customized to the needs of small businesses.

 - SBDC Network Productivity.
-SBDC business advisors tell us that we saved them 35,640 work hours during FY2012, which freed them up to serve the equivalent of an additional 7,128 long-term SBDC clients.
+SBDC business advisors tell us that we saved them over 25,000 work hours during FY2017, which freed them up to serve the equivalent of an additional 5,500 long-term SBDC clients.
 Here is how we calculate this increase in advisor productivity:

 - Website Visitors.
 We use Google Analytics to analyze traffic to our websites: both our public access website and our intranet site which SBDC advisors use to order research on behalf of their small business clients.
 Analysis of this traffic shows we also have visitors from dozens of countries seeking information on entrepreneurship.